First nations

 This project will construct a new water treatment plant to address water quality issues.

-Wujal Wujal has many issues with water quality.
+Wujal Wujal, in Far North Queensland, has many issues with water quality.
 Its water infrastructure is old and in poor condition.
 The water treatment plant is not operating as it should.
 The community experiences frequent and long-lasting boil water alerts and water restrictions.

 The project will design and construct a new water treatment plant to replace the existing plant.
-The new plant will include:
+The new plant will:

 Dajarra Water Security Project – Stage 1